 Immunoglobulin E (IgE) is a type of antibody.
 Normally, antibodies are produced by the immune system to protect the body from foreign substances, such as bacteria and viruses.
 IgE is thought to play a role in protecting us from parasite infections.
 It is different from other types of antibodies because it is involved in allergic reactions.

-IgE-mediated allergic reactions occur when someone has allergen-specific IgE on their mast cells and ingests their allergen.
-For example, if Sweet Pea has peanut IgE on her mast cells and ingests peanut butter, then she will have an allergic reaction.
+IgE-mediated allergic reactions occur when someone has allergen-specific IgE on their mast cells.
+When that person ingests his or her allergen, an allergic reaction occurs.
+For example, if Sweet Pea has peanut IgE on her mast cells and ingests peanut butter, then she can have an allergic reaction.
 What prevents someone with peanut IgE from having an allergic reaction to peanut is what's called tolerance.
-Read about tolerance here.
+Read more about tolerance.

 Not all allergic reactions involve IgE.
 These are called non-IgE-mediated food allergies, such as: